-From the two panels of Figure 12, one can see that the noise injection parameter has a different behaviour for each channel.
+From the two panels of Figure 12, one can see that the noise injection parameter has a different evolution for each channel.
 For the 23.8GHz channel, the noise injection temperature has decreased of less than 0.5K during the first 2 cycles, after what there has been no significant change of behaviour until cycle 13.
 During this cycle, the noise injection temperature seems to start a slow decrease.
-For the channel 36.5GHz, one can see that the injection temperature is not stable : it increased from cycle 1 to 5 followed by a stabilization period from beginning of June (cycle 5) to mid-July (end of cycle 6) when it starts to decrease, then increase since cycle 14 until cycle 19.
-A slow decrease starts then and is still on-going.
+For the channel 36.5GHz, one can see that the injection temperature is not stable : it seems to follow some kind of periodic signal combined with a trend.
+Since cycle 19, the gain is slowly decreasing as it has done from July 2016 to February 2017.
 The monitoring will be pursued and data checked for any impact.